List of U.S. jurisdictions banning conversion therapy

-Several jurisdictions in the United States have banned conversion therapy, the pseudoscientific practice of attempting to change an individual's sexual orientation or gender identity using psychological or spiritual interventions.
-A total of 25 states, as well as the District of Columbia, Puerto Rico, and 100 municipalities (mostly located in Florida, Ohio, Pennsylvania, Wisconsin, Michigan, and Minnesota), have banned the practice of conversion therapy on minors.
+A majority of the United States population lives in jurisdictions that have banned conversion therapy on minors, although significant gaps in protections remain.
+Conversion therapy is an abusive, pseudoscientific attempt to change an individual's sexual orientation or gender identity.
+A total of 27 states, as well as the District of Columbia, Puerto Rico, and more than 100 municipalities have instituted bans on conversion therapy and its governmental funding.

 Penalties range from fines to imprisonment.
 The District of Columbia is the only U.S. jurisdiction whose ban also applies to adults.
 Three states ban the use of state and federal funds for conversion therapy on minors.
 In some jurisdictions, bans on conversion therapy have been enjoined on First Amendment grounds.

-The Trevor Project's Protecting with Pride Campaign is the largest movement in the world endeavoring to protect LGBTQ young people from harmful sexual orientation and gender identity change efforts in every state of the nation and countries around the world.
+Americans overwhelmingly support bans on conversion therapy for minors and do not believe it is effective.

+A 2023 report by The Trevor Project found over 1,300 active conversion therapists still operating in all U.S. states except Vermont and Hawaii.